seantwie03/cli_demos/README.md

 # Command Line Demonstrations with Kitty

+Many of us in the IT industry have probably had professors that type very slow.
+You feel like you might fall asleep watching them type.
+Or worse, professors that make a lot of typos.
+That can really throw off a demonstration as the professor has to go into troubleshooting mode to figure out why their command didn't work.
+This project was created to avoid all these problems.

+First create a "command file" with all the commands that will be ran during the demonstration.
+During the demo, use a custom keyboard shortcut to read the command file and put the next command on the prompt as if I typed it by hand.
+Then explain the command to the audience and hit Enter to execute it.
+Repeat until the demonstration is complete.

+## Implementations

+This repo has three branches.
+Each branch uses different technology to accomplish the stated goal above.

+## Readline

+**Branch**: `readline`

+**Complexity**: Low

+### Pros

+Very simple.
+Single file.
+Only requires Bash.

+### Cons

+Does not work when escalating to `root` or switching users.
+Does not work in Text User Interfaces (TUIs) like `vim` or `parted`.

+## Readline Multi-User

+**Branch**: `readline-multi-user`

+**Complexity**: Moderate

+### Pros

+Multiple files.
+Still only requires Bash.

+### Cons

+Does not work in Text User Interfaces (TUIs) like `vim` or `parted`.

+## Main

+**Branch**: `main`

+**Complexity**: High

+### Pros

+Allows escalating to `root` and switching users.
+Works in Text User Interfaces (TUIs) like `vim` or `parted`.

+### Cons

+Requires Kitty Terminal

+## How the `main` Branch Works

 This project utilizes [Kitty](https://sw.kovidgoyal.net/kitty/)'s remote control capability to make command line demonstrations effortless.
 It accomplishes this by allowing a presenter to send pre-written commands from a "Controller" Kitty window to a "Presentation" Kitty window.

-## How It Works

 The system uses a "command file" and two custom Kitty keybinds to orchestrate the demonstration.